 Terra Lawson-Remer is founder and managing partner of Catalyst Project, specializing in the development of innovative public policies, social change strategies, and high-impact organizations.
-She is a current faculty fellow at the University of California San Diego School of Global Policy & Strategy and a recent fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+She is also a faculty fellow at the University of California San Diego School of Global Policy & Strategy, and a fellow the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, summer associate at the ACLU of New York, and non-resident fellow in Global Economy & Development at the Brookings Institution.
 Prior to that, she was fellow for Civil Society, Markets & Democracy at the Council on Foreign Relations, where she directed the Council's initiative on democratic transitions and wrote and advised on international economic law, inequality, and global development.

 Lawson-Remer began her career as an organizer, working in political campaigns, as a direct action coordinator in the global justice movement, and as co-founder and co-director of the national student organization Students Transforming And Resisting Corporations (STARC).
 She led campaigns to democratize the world trade organization and international financial institutions, stop the war in Iraq, and win fair contracts for farmworkers.